powder-rb/powder/Readme.md

     => Returns the current powder version
     # aliased as powder -v

+    $ powder env
+    => Displays your current custom pow environment variables
+    # Pow reads environment varialbles from .powenv

+    $ powder env_reset
+    => Deletes your .powevn, removing all custom environment variables.

+    $ powder env BACON chunky
+    => Pass an arbitrary environment variable to pow, eg, ENV["BACON"] == "chunky"
+    # Remove an ENV by passing in no value, eg: powder env BACON
+    # If you already have a .gitignore, the newly created .powenv will also be ignored automatically.

+    $ powder [production|development|test]
+    => Run your Rails app as Production
+    # aliased as powder [prod|dev]
+    # This is a wrapper for powder env RAILS_ENV ...

 ### Install and uninstall Pow ###

     $ powder install